top of page

 Small-scale nano farm: Very little market farm.
 Includes very small indoor production systems for crops such as specialty mushrooms and microgreens.

 Socially Disadvantaged Farmer or Rancher: A group whose members have been subject to racial, ethnic, or gender prejudice because of their identity as members of a group without regard to their individual qualities.
-These groups consist of American Indians or Alaskan Natives, Asians, Blacks or African Americans, Native Hawaiians or other Pacific Islanders, Hispanics, and women. https://www.fsa.usda.gov/
+These groups consist of American Indians or Alaskan Natives, Asians, Blacks or African Americans, Native Hawaiians or other Pacific Islanders, Hispanics, and women.

-Stewardship: Care for and conservation of the natural resources - water, soil, native plant communities, etc. - on lands where farming and ranching takes place.
+Stewardship: Care for and the conservation of natural resources - water, soil, native plant communities, etc. - on lands where farming and ranching takes place.

 Livestock Production